 Flipping Cells in Excel Columns

-Reversing the order of cells in an Excel column is quite easy, and can be done in just a few steps:
+Reversing the order of cells in a Microsoft Excel column is quite easy, and can be done in just a few steps:

 - Add a column next to the column you’d like to flip.